myllynen/aap-automation/roles/aap_manifest/README.md

 # or download directly from Red Hat Customer Portal
 aap_manifest_download: false

-# Manifest path on the target host
+# Manifest path to use on the target host
 aap_manifest_path: /root/aap_manifest.zip

 #
 # Required when copying manifest
 #
-# Manifest file to copy to target host
+# Local manifest file to copy to the target host
 aap_manifest_file: aap_manifest.zip

 #
 # Required when downloading manifest
 #
-# Manifest download UUID
+# Manifest UUID to download
 aap_manifest_uuid:

+# Red Hat Customer Portal credentials for downloading
+# These should come from vault
+#aap_rhsm_username:
+#aap_rhsm_password:
 </pre>

 ## License